nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_fortran1.md

 J=Vector{Int}(undef,3*n); # 3*n nnz elements in matrix
 F=Vector{Float64}(undef,3*n); # 3*n nnz elements in matrix
 # This is the call to the fortran code
-# Note that :mder_ is a reference to a fortran subroutine: it must
+# Note that :mder_ is a reference to a fortran subroutine:
-# be lower-case and a _ shoule be appended
+# it must be lower-case and  a _ should be appended
 ccall(Libdl.dlsym(mylib,:mder_), Nothing,
    (Ref{Float64}, Ref{Int},Ref{Int},  Ptr{Int}, Ptr{Int}, Ptr{Float64}),
    λ, n, der, I, J, F)